anquanscan/sec-tools/README.md

 [SecureSignIn-v3a](https://github.com/Zander-Labuschagne/SecureSignIn-v3a): A Java CLI application I have created in an attempt to improve my online account security
 [cercat](https://github.com/Issif/cercat): Monitor issued certificates in real-time and send alerts to Slack when a domain matches.
 [kernelpop](https://github.com/spencerdodd/kernelpop): kernel privilege escalation enumeration and exploitation framework
 [Beam-On-Join](https://github.com/tizxr/Beam-On-Join): I saw some kid scamming kids and making them this tool for 10$ or something so uh like why not remake it and give it for free :D!
+[elasticsearch-readonlyrest-plugin](https://github.com/sscarduzio/elasticsearch-readonlyrest-plugin): Free Elasticsearch security plugin and Kibana security plugin: super-easy Kibana multi-tenancy, Encryption, Authentication, Authorization, Auditing